geodynamics/aspect/benchmarks/tosi_et_al_2015_gcubed/doc/tosi_et_al_2015_gcubed.md

 stagnant-lid convection regimes.
 The input files referenced above implement these specific cases.
 As mentioned before, the results are presented in (Tosi et al. 2015) together with the results of several other finite element, finite volume, and spectral codes.
-Figure&nbsp;[3] shows one example of the resolved temperature and viscosity fields for case 1.
+Figure [3] shows one example of the resolved temperature and viscosity fields for case 1.

 <div class="center">